ESEA - Grant/Program Info

-The Oregon Department of Education (ODE) is participating in the US Department of Education’s third round of School Improvement Grant (SIG) opportunities, funding a third cohort of SIG Schools.
+The Oregon Department of Education (ODE) is participating in the US Department of Education’s next round of School Improvement Grant (SIG) opportunities, funding a fourth cohort of SIG Schools.
 The current round of funding will allocate $5.1 million over five years.
 The grant recipients are Prescott Elementary, Parkrose School District; Margaret Scott Elementary, Reynolds School District; and Richmond Elementary, Salem-Keizer School District.

 This school improvement fund is authorized under Section 1003(g) of Title I of the Elementary and Secondary Education Act (ESEA) of 1965.
 The U.S. Department of Education issues formula grants to each of the State Educational Agencies that wish to participate.
 These School Improvement Grants (SIG) are then awarded to local school districts as competitive grants.
 The minimum allowable grant for this program is $50,000 per year for three years and the maximum was originally $500,000 per year for three years.

 Previous requirements in identifying eligible schools as measured by statewide assessments in reading/language arts and mathematics and other factors (such as graduation rate and attendance) have been changed.
-For SIG Cohort III, Oregon’s already identified Priority Schools meet the federal eligibility requirements.
-As with previous SIG cohorts, districts that receive a grant must agree to implement one of four intervention models for each of the schools in the receiving funding.
-The four interventions include:
+For SIG Cohort 3 and 4, Oregon’s already identified Priority and Focus Schools meet the federal eligibility requirements.
+As with previous SIG cohorts, districts that receive a grant must agree to implement one of six intervention models for each of the schools receiving funding.
+The interventions include:

-Closure – the district closes the school and enrolls the students in a higher achieving school within reasonable proximity to the closed school
+- the district closes the school and enrolls the students in a higher achieving school within reasonable proximity to the closed school.

-Turnaround – the district replaces the principal, screens existing school staff and re-hires no more than half the teachers, and implements systems that focus on improving teachers, leaders, instructional and support strategies, time and governance
+- the district replaces the principal, screens existing school staff and re-hires no more than half the teachers, and implements systems that focus on improving teachers, leaders, instructional and support strategies, time and governance

 Cohort 3 (2014-2017) Grants and Applications